shaoxin09/deepseekharness-desktop/README.md

 # DeepSeek Harness Desktop

-A cross-platform desktop wrapper for [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness).
+A free, open-source desktop edition of [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness), retaining all of its features.
 It runs the dsh web UI in a native window instead of a browser tab.

 English | [中文](README.zh.md)

-## Features

-- Native window over the DeepSeek Harness web UI
-- No system Node.js needed at runtime (uses Electron's bundled Node)
-- Loopback-only server, nothing exposed to the network
-- macOS (arm64 / x64) and Windows (x64)
-- Single-instance lock and clean shutdown of the underlying server

 ## Screenshots